There’s something new in the world of electronic music!

 What you need to run the KeyMusician Keyboard application:

-- A computer, running Windows, Mac OS X, or Linux – a tablet works only if it runs one of these three OS’s
+- A computer, running Windows, Mac OS X, or Linux – a tablet works only if it runs one of these three OS’s.
+It will work on some Chromebooks, installed as a Linux application.

 - A physical keyboard, having a separate numeric key-pad (because you need to play the keys by feel, and keep your eyes on the music) – it could plug-in to a USB port